Do you qualify to enter the Republic of Georgia right now? If so, what is the easiest way to do it, and what is the proper procedure for entering?

 - The position of the authorized person;

-- Data of the invited person (name, surname, passport #, etc.)
+- Data of the invited person (name, surname, passport #, etc.);

-- Information on the purpose, term and duration of the visit;
+- Information on the purpose, term, and duration of the visit;

-- Justification of the importance of the visit;
+- Justification of the importance of the visit.

 The inviting organization must confirm in writing that:

-- Together with the invited person, the organization is responsible for fulfilling the individual conditions and rules defined for invited person during the border crossing and his / her stay in Georgia.
+- Together with the invited person, the organization is responsible for fulfilling the individual conditions and rules defined for the invited person during the border crossing and his / her stay in Georgia.

-- The company will reimburse any costs associated with diagnostic testing, quarantine and / or COVID-19 treatment, if required.
+- The company will reimburse any costs associated with diagnostic testing, quarantine, and / or COVID-19 treatment, if required.

 Can I Invite Myself?

 Technically, you can invite yourself via your own business.
 Especially if you own a Georgian business and your presence is required for the ongoing success of that business.
 The sticking point will be if you are the sole authorized person within that business and your name is both the invitee and the authorized person.
-That could raise questions that get the application rejected.
+That could raise questions which might get the application rejected.